thecsw/MemePolice_bot/README.md

 sudo pacman -S tesseract-ocr
 ```

+I don't know what about other distros.
+I think tesseract-ocr is included in all package managers.

 ### Installing

 Nothing too complicated.
 The source code is written in python, so no worries.